jeremytammik/tbc/a/2044_entitle_license.md

 Summary:

 - For individual licenses, install and click the activation button to complete an individual activation request.
 Check your spam folder or send a follow up email if your registration key is not sent within 24 hours of sending your activation request email.
-- For Site licenses, all users can input the same key or that process can be automated by deploying a windows registy key.
+- For Site licenses, all users can input the same key or that process can be automated by deploying a Windows registry key.

 Installation: